TuikkaTommi/portfolio/README.md

 ## About me ⛷️

 I'm on the last stretch of my studies, and I have gathered a wide set of skills on web-development during that time.
 I've specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.
+I work well independently and I like to constatly learn new things.

 ## Skills 💻